 China is losing competitiveness to lower-cost producing countries like Vietnam and Indonesia, which is pressurizing its manufacturing sector, says Stanley Szeto, Chairman & CEO of Lever Style.» Read More

-CNBC's Rick Santelli breaks down the latest data on manufacturing.
-And CNBC's Steve Liesman weighs in on the Dodd-Frank Act and what caused the housing bubble.
+CNBC's Rick Santelli has the latest producer price data and read on New York manufacturers.
+CNBC's Steve Liesman weighs in on the results.

 To fix a manufacturing jobs skills gap, one group has formed to train people in industrial sewing skills, hire them and promote the trade.

 Jim Iuorio, TJM Institutional Services, reports the December non-manufacturing ISM disappoints, but the employment index hits a 55.8.